bbsemih/reredis/README.md

 # reredis

-Implementation of Redis in Golang by using the Redis Serialization Protocol (RESP).
+Implementation of Redis in Golang by using the Redis Serialization Protocol (RESP) by only using standard library.